 Transferring Patterns to Fabric

 Now you’re ready to start stitching.
-You can start embroidery stitches a couple different ways, and it all boils down to what your personal preference is.
-Learn 2 starting embroidery knots or learn how to start embroidery stitches without a knot.
-Try them both and see which way works best for you!
+You can start embroidery stitches a couple of different ways, and it all boils down to what your personal preference is.

 You’ve probably still got a bunch of questions about everything, which is totally normal.
 These posts are geared towards answering some of the commonly asked questions you may have.